-But just outside of Berlin there are dozens of amazing sights and small towns to see.
-With easy access to transportation, Berlin is the perfect central place to take a day trip from.
-Within an hour’s journey, you can see a lot more of Germany!
+But outside of Berlin are dozens of amazing sights and small towns.
+With easy access to transportation, Berlin is the perfect central place to take a day trip.
+Within an hour’s journey, you can see much more of Germany!

 Read on to learn about the best day trips from Berlin.